InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/doctrine.md

 ####  The Outer Heavens
 Beyond existence and beyond the comprehension of causal entities.
 It is known to be fatal for a causal entity to look upon the true form of beings of the Outer Heavens.

+# Salvation by Faith and Works
+Eternal Life is attained by Faith and Works.

+## Faith
+Faith in the Divine Plan, and the greatest expression of that Faith is action: carrying out the Works to bring that plan to fruition.

+## Works
+The most important work is the Great Work in preparation for your Glorified Body.

 # Judgment
 The automatic process by which minds are sorted into Heavens and Hells in the afterlife.